Can you live a long life with sleep apnea?

 The field of sleep apnea treatment is constantly evolving, with new therapies and technologies emerging.
 One such advancement is the use of upper airway stimulation.
 This involves a small device implanted in the chest that monitors breathing patterns and delivers mild stimulation to keep the airway open.

-Another promising area of research is the use of telemedicine for sleep apnea management.
+Another promising area of research is telemedicine for sleep apnea management.
 This allows patients to receive treatment and follow-up care from the comfort of their own homes, improving access to care.

 Despite these advancements, patient education and compliance remain crucial for successful treatment.
 As such, efforts to improve patient understanding and adherence to treatment are ongoing.